-Our aim is to include all children in all school activities during and outside of the school day, including those with special educational needs.
-Where required and possible, we will make all necessary adjustments in order to include all children.
+Our aim is to include all children in all school activities during and outside of the school day, including those with Special Educational Needs.
+Where required and possible, we will make all necessary adjustments in order toto ensure they feel included.

-If our risk assessment of an activity highlights concerns about a child's behaviour which may put the child or other children and the adults at risk, this will be discussed with you as a parent/carer and it may be necessary to make alternative arrangements for your child for that specific activity.
+If our risk assessment of an activity highlights concerns about a child's needs which may put the child or other children and the adults at risk, this will be discussed with you as a parent/carer and it may be necessary to make alternative arrangements for your child for that specific activity.